murrellrr/celastrina/@celastrina/http/README.md

 More on what these are later...
 The `Configuration` is only available during the `bootstrap` life-cycle.
 After that, any environment properties can be accessed from the `BaseContext` object.

+#### Property Handlers
+Celastrina.js comes with four out-of-the-box PropertyHandler instances:

+- `AppSettingsPropertyHandler`: This is a wrapper around `process.env`.
+This is the default property handler if one not is specified.
+It is also used if `process.env` contains a boolean property `celastringjs.core.deployment.local.development`.
+This allows local developers to override other configurations and rely on the `local.settings.json`.
+- `VaultAppSettingPropertyHandler`: This is a poor-mans App Configuration.
+This allows the application settings to contain references to secrets in Azure Key Vault.
+- `AppConfigPropertyHandler`: A wrapper around the Azure App Config Services.
+- `CachePropertyHandler`: A configurable local cache that can wrap any `PropertyHandler` instance.

 #### The Celastrina.js Life-Cycle
 Celastrina.js follows a fairly straight forward life-cycle of promises to execute work.
 The basic life-cycle executed